mcmc101001/StudyStash/README.md

 #### Challenges

-The state of the rating is handled by each component.
+The state of the rating is handled by each individual rating component.
 However, when looking at each individual resource in the resource sheet, we can also see the rating of the resource from the resource list in the background.
 We could bubble the state up to the parent, but this means that the top level component would be rerendered every time state changes given how React handles state changes, which is not ideal as it would rerender the resource sheet.
 To solve this, we decided to use Jotai, an atomic state management library, to have fine grained control over the rerenders and only rerender the rating components in the background and in the resource sheet when the rating changes.

 ### Additional information